Pivot-Madagascar/pridec-docker/README.md

 DISEASE_CODE="pridec_historic_yourDataElement" #corresponds to DHIS2 dataElement code of disease to predict GEE_PROJECT = "YOUR_GEE_PROJECT_NAME"
 GEE_SERVICE_ACCOUNT="YOUR_SERVICE_ACCOUNT@YOUR_CLOUD_PROJECT.iam.gserviceaccount.com"
+#the below is only needed for Pivot-specific workflows to update DHIS2 data
+PIVOT_URL="pivot-production-url"
+PIVOT_TOKEN="your-token-for-pivot-instance"
 ```

 5. Run the full workflow from the project directory.
 Some example code is below: